tomrzv/AI-Directories/README.md

 | **Woi AI** | [woy.ai](https://woy.ai) |
 | **Yet Another AI Tool Directory** | [yaatd.com](https://yaatd.com) |
 | **Your Story** | [yourstory.com](https://yourstory.com) |

+## Why this repo is useful

+- find AI directories faster
+- submit your AI product to more platforms
+- improve discoverability
+- collect relevant backlinks
+- build referral traffic
+- keep a clean public list in one place
+- expand your launch and SEO workflow

+---

+## Who this repository is for

+This repo is useful for:

+- AI tool founders
+- startup marketers
+- solo builders
+- SEO link builders
+- affiliate site owners
+- directory curators
+- anyone promoting AI products online

+---

+## Suggested structure

+You can keep the repository simple with one main alphabetical table, or expand it later with optional sections such as:

+- Featured AI Directories
+- Recently Added
+- Free Submission Directories
+- Paid Submission Directories
+- High Authority Directories
+- Niche AI Directories
+- AI Agent Directories
+- AI Image Tool Directories
+- AI Writing Tool Directories

+---

+## Contributing

+Contributions are welcome.

+To add a new directory:

+1. Fork this repository
+2. Add the site in alphabetical order
+3. Include the site name and domain
+4. Make sure it is not already listed
+5. Open a pull request

+### Contribution Guidelines

+- Only include active websites
+- Keep names clean and consistent
+- Avoid duplicates
+- Use the main public domain
+- Prefer AI-focused directories over generic software lists
+- Do not add spammy or abandoned websites

+---

+## Maintainers

+This repository is maintained as a practical resource for founders and marketers promoting AI products.

+You can replace this section with your own brand or profile:

+> Maintained by **Your Name / Brand**
+> Suggestions and pull requests are welcome

+---

+## License

+MIT